Luftare/deep-sounds/README.md

 Maybe?

-- refactor: use global constants for silence
+- app: swing can be added to the ticks
+- app: start and stop with space key
+- app: tempo can be changed

-- layout: instruments can be shrinked
+- ux: instruments can be shrinked
 - ux: instruments can be always muted
-- ux: add hotkeys for keyboard

 - drums: can offset sound sequence left or right
 - drums: can change sound sequence length